ankitects/anki-manual/src/getting-started.md

 ### Notes & Fields

-When making flashcards, it’s often desirable to make more than one card that relates to some information.
+When making flashcards, it’s often desirable to make more than one card that relates to the same information.
 For example, if you’re learning French, and you learn that the word _bonjour_ means hello, you may wish to create one card that shows you "bonjour" and asks you to remember "hello", and another card that shows you "hello" and asks you to remember "bonjour".
-One card is testing your ability to recognize the foreign word, and the other card is testing your ability to produce it.
+One card is testing your ability to recognize the French word, and the other card is testing your ability to produce it.

 When using paper flashcards, your only option in this case is to write out the information twice, once for each card.
 Some digital flashcard